 BYU’s Computer Science has two capstone courses: Software Engineering and Data Science.
-Each capstone is two-semesters in length and taken by junior and senior level students.
+The data science capstone is two-semesters in length while the software engineering capstone is one semester in length and taken by junior and senior level students.
 This course is intended to be the culminating experience for a student graduating in Computer Science.
 All CS Students are invited to enroll in the course, however its completion is only a requirement for those with either a Software Engineering or Data Science emphasis.

 This Capstone program gives students firsthand experience designing programs and generating data for a company while overcoming real-world challenges.
 Our hope is that through this capstone, students can more fully develop the competence and confidence to better enter and contribute in the workplace.
 This experience, while benefitting our students, assists companies with projects and grants them access to our upperclassman for internship opportunities and potential job recruitment.

-In the Fall, students are split into teams of 3-5 members under their prospective fields.
+The data science capstone starts in the Fall semester while the software engineering capstone begins in the Winter semester.
+During both terms, students are split into teams of 3-5 members under their prospective fields.
 These teams are assigned a faculty coach and work with a liaison from the sponsoring company.
 Research indicates that students work harder and more creatively when their projects are authentic and of real consequence to a company.